30 Different Types of Beetles in Texas

 23. Drugstore beetle

-Due to their propensity to consume pharmaceuticals, beetles are frequently discovered at pharmacies.
+Due to their propensity to consume pharmaceuticals, pharmacies frequently discover beetles.

-Additionally, these types of beetles in Texas destroy delicacies like cake mixes, chocolate, and cookies.
+Additionally, these beetles in Texas destroy delicacies like cake mixes, chocolate, and cookies.

 Animal parts like leather, wool, and fur can be eaten, and libraries and museums may discover them leafing through books.